logo

 TIL: Choosing a Mars Landing Spot is Harder Than You Think | Today I Learned

-20K views • almost 8 years ago
+20K views • about 8 years ago

 ➡Get More MARS: http://bit.ly/NatGeoMARS ➡Watch all clips of MARS here: http://bit.ly/WatchMARS When you have an entire planet to explore, how do you decide where to land the rover?
 There’s no wrong place to start, according to planetary geologist Bethany Ehlmann.
 Anywhere on the planet, there's always something new to learn from a rover expedition. ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 When you have an entire planet to explore, how do you decide where to land your rover?
 As it turns out, there’s no wrong place to start, according to planetary geologist and Mars expert Bethany Ehlmann.
 She helps direct the NASA Mars rover Curiosity, which analyzes the geochemistry of rocks on Mars to learn about the planet’s environment.
 Whether it touches down in a Martian canyon, former lake, formerly active volcano, or most anywhere on the planet's surface, there is always something new to learn from a rover expedition.
 But the landing is a lot tougher to figure out than it looks.
 Satellites scan and image possible landing locations, and Bethany’s team scrutinizes practically every pixel for rocks or other obstacles that may inhibit safe landing.
 She answers many important questions: Can we land there?
 Is it safe?
 Do we want to land there?
 Is this the best site for this mission?
 If the rover lasts longer than expected, where do we go from there to continue the exploration?
 It isn’t easy to plan a Mars rover landing, but it’s one of the most important tools we have to learn about the history and the possibility of life on the red planet.
 SERIES PRODUCER: Chris Mattle PRODUCERS: Laurence Alexander, Nora Rappaport ASSOCIATE PRODUCER: Jared M. Gair EDITOR: Mónica Pínzón TIL: Choosing a Mars Landing Spot is Harder Than You Think | Today I learned https://youtu.be/SNxX30dowH8 National Geographic https://www.youtube.com/natgeo